SSoelvsten/bdd-benchmark/README.md

 ## BDD Packages

-The benchmarks are implemented using C++ templates such that they are agnostic of the BDD package used.
-Each BDD package has an adapter which is fully inlined at compile time.
-Currently, we support adapters for the following BDD packages.
+The benchmarks are implemented using C++ templates to make them agnostic of the BDD package used.
+To do so, each implementation has an *adapter* in-between which is fully inlined at compile time.
+Currently, we support the following BDD packages.

 - [**Adiar**](https://github.com/ssoelvsten/adiar):

   An I/O-efficient implementation with iterative algorithms using time-forward processing to exploit a special sorting of BDD nodes streamed from and to the disk.
 These algorithms have no need for memoization or garbage collection.
   But, on the other hand, nodes are also not shareable between BDDs.

 - [**BuDDy**](https://buddy.sourceforge.net/manual/main.html):

   An easy-to-use yet extensive implementation of shared BDDs with depth-first algorithms using a unique node table and memoization.

   We use [this](https://github.com/SSoelvsten/BuDDy) version that has been updated and builds using CMake.